Ultra-Code/archsway/README.md

 - clang/gcc for c++ development with clangd
 - zig with zls for zig development
 - rustup with default profile and rust-analyzer component for rust development
-- install mesa for opengl and as dri userspace driver and intel-media-driver as va-api for intel
 - iptables-nft and nftable(automatically installed as a dependency of iptables-nft) for firewall configuration (enable the nftables service)
 - nmap and tcpdump for network analysis and auditing
 - yay for AUR packagem mangement